JS-GodMode/whereAmI/README.md

 > This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
 For more details, see the LICENSE file.

-**Usage Restrictions**: Forkify is available solely for viewing and learning purposes.
+**Usage Restrictions**: WhereAmI is available solely for viewing and learning purposes.
 No commercial use, resale, or teaching distribution is allowed.